You’re nearing the time you’ll sit for the California Bar Exam. You grow curious about how your law school peers fared.

 And even if scores are relatively high at your school, you can still prepare well to ensure you land in the passing group.
 Choose from multiple BarMD prep packages to suit your specific needs.

 BarMD students’ 93% pass rate includes both first-time test-takers and repeaters.
-We specialize in helping students taking the California Bar Exam for the 2nd, 3rd, or even 4th time.
+We specialize in helping students taking the California Bar Exam for the 2nd, 3rd, or even 4th time — whether you’re in San Diego, Los Angeles or anywhere else.

 You can get an early start with our course starting on March 10th; our regular course starts at the end of May.